UdK-VPT/BuildingSystems/docs/source/simpleBuildingModel.rst

    The simulation model, which consists of a building model and an ambient model

-7. Next, connect the green connectors *ambient.toSurfacePorts* and *building.toAmbientSurfacePorts*
+7. Next, connect the green connectors *ambience.toSurfacePorts* and *building.toAmbienceSurfacePorts*
-   of the ambient and the building model.
+   of the ambience and the building model.
 This enables the ambient model to deliver the boundary conditions for short-wave radiation from the sun and the long-wave radiation exchange with the sky.

 #.
 The ambient model needs to know the number of surfaces of the building model which are in contact with
    the ambient air.
-For this purpose double-click on the ambient component and add this information to the parameter *ambient.nSurfaces* by clicking on the small arrow/triangle to the right of the text field and selecting Insert Component Reference: building -> extends BuildingSystems.Buildings.BaseClasses.BuildingTemplate -> nSurfacesAmbient.
+For this purpose double-click on the ambient component and add this information to the parameter *ambience.nSurfaces* by clicking on the small arrow/triangle to the right of the text field and selecting Insert Component Reference: building -> extends BuildingSystems.Buildings.BaseClasses.BuildingTemplate -> nSurfacesAmbience.

 #.
-Connect the output variable *ambient.TAirRef* and the input variable *building.TAirAmb* (ambient temperature at
+Connect the output variable *ambience.TAirRef* and the input variable *building.TAirAmb* (ambient temperature at
-   a reference height of 10 m) and also *ambient.xAirRef* and *building.xAirAmb* (ambient absolute moisture).
+   a reference height of 10 m) and also *ambience.xAirRef* and *building.xAirAmb* (ambient absolute moisture).
 Both variables are necessary for the calculation of the energy loss caused by the air exchange of the building.
 Your model should now look like Figure 2.

 Define the building model parameters